 Monday, June 8, 2020 | 12:00 PM to 1:00 PM

 Join the Museum of American Finance, the Fordham Gabelli Center for Global Security Analysis and the CFA Society of New York for a moderated conversation with Domenico Siniscalco, managing director and vice chairman at Morgan Stanley, Italian economist and former Italian minister of finance.
-Siniscalco will share his insights on how economies and financial markets have withstood the impact of COVID-19 and will discuss macroeconomic policies countries like Italy can use to navigate the COVID-19 crisis.
+Siniscalco shares his insights on how economies and financial markets have withstood the impact of COVID-19 and discusses macroeconomic policies countries like Italy can use to navigate the COVID-19 crisis.
+Watch video here.

 About Domenico Siniscalco